edsu/nvim/README.md

 # nvim

 This is my [neovim](https://neovim.io/) setup that I started experimenting with in December 2021 after many years of using vim proper.

-Typically it goes in `~/.config/nvim`.
+First install [vim-plug].
+The clone this repo into `~/.config/nvim`.
 It has some minor language specific configuration (indents, etc) and also sets up some plugins that I like to use like:

 * [vim-airline](https://github.com/vim-airline/vim-airline): a visually pleasing & informative status bar
 * [vim-pencil](https://github.com/preservim/vim-pencil): some nice defaults for writing prose instead of code